-Walk Thru Windshield Opening/Latching
+Walk-Thru Windshield Opening/Latching (optional on 196 Ski)

-There are two latches on the inside starboard side of the walkthruwindshield.
+There are two latches on the inside starboard side of the walk-thru windshield.
 Rotate both of the window locks to secure or unlock the window.
 Always have window closed and secured when trailering the boat.